curiosi-T/ethernaut/README.md

 ### 2. Fallout
 - There is a typo in the constructor.
 Just call the *Fal1out()* functions to become the owner
 ### 3. Coin Flip
-- A [2nd contract (attacking contract)](solutions/contracts/CoinFlipAttack.sol) is needed which uses the logic from the actual flipping contract to predict the result and then calls the actual contract with the calculated result.
+- A [2nd contract (attacking contract)](solutions/contracts/CoinFlipAttack.sol) is used to run the logic from the actual flipping contract to predict the result and then calls the actual contract with the calculated result.
+### 4. Telephone
+- Takeaway: Know the difference between tx.origin and msg.sender: *tx.origin* refers to the address the transaction was initiated from while *msg.sender* is the address that invoked the function.
+- Solution: Just call *changeOwner()* from [another contract](solutions/contracts/TelephoneAttack.sol).